Steam-Locomotive/PicoCTF-2014-Write-ups/cryptography/web_interception.md

   secret_data))
 ```

-(My send function takes care of encodeing to hex and all that jazz.)
+(My send function takes care of encoding to hex and all that jazz.)
 I can find
 out the length of the secret.
 If I send an 8, 9, 10, or 11 long string, the
 length of the response is 80 bytes long.
 If I send a 12, 13, 14, or 15 long
 string, the length of the response is 76.
 Sending 11 bytes must make the